Every other day, you get a project to work on, 1-3 short lessons that provide some background, and a template to help you get started.

 Ready to join?

-A brand new Vanilla JS Academy returns sometime in the fall.
+A brand new Vanilla JS Academy returns on October 12.

 I was confident that I'd get something valuable from the Academy.
 The only only hesitation I felt was from knowing how many false starts I had with JS in the past and questioning my own commitment.